Do you feel confused about placing the ladder against the wall to follow the ladder angle rule?

 - Do not overload your weight with accessories items

-- In order to avoid overreaching, try to use a belt-buckle test
+- To avoid overreaching, try to use a belt-buckle test

 - Make sure you use 3 points of contact while climbing (your two hands and one foot)